“Judge a man by his questions rather than by his answers.”

 Great as it might be, we absolutely expect you NOT to have a fully built out team in the early stages.
 In fact, it may even be preferable to lower your monthly burn rate and ensure you have time to get to your MVP and MVS (Minimum Viable Segment) and validate/test it in the market.
 However, there are some fundamental requirements for the founding team to have:

-A uniquely qualified person to back – Usually this means the founder has had some specific experience in a prior position that gives her a unique perspective on a problem that needs to be solved.
+A uniquely qualified person to back – Usually this means the founder has had some specific experience in a prior position that gives them a unique perspective on a problem that needs to be solved.
 This can include domain expertise, but more importantly, this involves the individual’s thought process around the problem and potential ability to execute.

 A great idea or insight into solving a real problem – This real problem should naturally correlate to the person’s area of expertise.
-Based on that expertise, they can be ready to build a business that’s designed to tackle a problem that is truly worth solving (e.g. one that allows you to get in front of a mega trend like cloud, big data or the quantified self movement) and that you are passionate about.
+Based on that expertise, they can be ready to build a business that’s designed to tackle a problem that is truly worth solving (e.g. one that allows you to get in front of a mega-trend like cloud, big data or the quantified self movement) and that you are passionate about.

 Value Proposition & Product